-The JSON license is typical of permissive licenses with a grant of broad rights, an obligation of attribution and a disclaimer of liability.
+The JSON License (read the whole text here) is typical of permissive licenses, with a grant of broad rights, an obligation of attribution, and a disclaimer of liability.
 Great stuff so far.
-The fly in the ointment is a little, nine-word addition, “The Software shall be used for Good, not Evil.”
-Software is a defined term.
-Good and Evil are not.
-And therein, really, lies the problem.
+The fly in the ointment is a little, nine-word addition: “The Software shall be used for Good, not Evil.”
+“Software” is a defined term.
+“Good” and “Evil” are not.
+And therein lies the problem.

-Actually, defined or not, this clause is enough to disqualify it as an open source license per se.
+Actually, defined or not, this clause is enough to disqualify the JSON License as an open source license per se.
 Point 6 of the Open Source Initiative (OSI) definition of an open source license is “No Discrimination Against Fields of Endeavour,” which would include evil ones.
-Although the OSI has approved fewer than 80 licenses, Black Duck tracks over 2,700 licenses in its KnowledgeBase.
-Many, like the JSON license, are minor variations on more common licenses.
+Although the OSI has approved fewer than 80 licenses, we track over 2,500 licenses in the Black Duck KnowledgeBase, our open source database.
+Many, like the JSON License, are minor variations on more common licenses.

 My sense is that the Apache Foundation, in its license selection, is not so much focused on the lack of OSI approval.
 Rather, the concern is its ambiguity, Evil clearly being in the mind of the beholder.
-Some time ago, the foundation justified inclusion of code with the JSON license, on the basis that the Good/Evil clause is “clearly a joke.”
-They re-raised the issue six weeks or so ago, on the basis that downstream attorneys may not get the joke, thus hindering adoption.
-And, Apache is all about encouraging adoption.
-Rethinking the decision, they have moved the license to the “X list.”
-And they are working to remove any JSON-licensed components from Apache projects.
+Some time ago, the foundation justified inclusion of code with the JSON License, on the basis that the Good/Evil clause is “clearly a joke.”
+But they raised the issue again six weeks or so ago, on the basis that downstream attorneys may not get the joke, thus hindering adoption.
+And Apache is all about encouraging adoption.
+Rethinking the decision, they have moved the license to Category X. And they are working to remove any JSON-licensed components from Apache projects.

 However, understanding the desire for individuality, it’s still a bad idea to invent your own license.
 There are plenty of official open source licenses from which to choose.
 Most people or organizations that make their work available as open source want to see adoption.
 Picking a popular license will help to encourage developers to adopt.
 In addition, working from a common, standard open source license greatly reduces the burden on lawyers with respect to their review and interpretation of such license.
 To give a sense for the friction that can come with a custom license, this discussion has, in recent weeks, generated literally hundreds of emails for the Apache Foundation.